CNES/EleFits/doc/INSTALL.md

     USE EL_FitsIO <EL_FitsIO_version>)
 ```

-and to the EL_FitsFile module (for the end-user API) or to the EL_CfitsioWrapper module (for the low-level API)
-in the `CMakeLists.txt` of each module which requires EL_FitsIO:
+and to the EL_FitsFile module in the `CMakeLists.txt` of each module which requires EL_FitsIO:

 ```xml
 elements_depends_on_subdirs(EL_FitsFile)